 You usually don’t pay a monthly premium for Part A coverage if you (or your spouse) paid Medicare taxes while working at least 40 calendar quarters.
 But if you aren’t eligible, you may be able to buy Part A coverage if you meet other conditions.

-Formerly known as Medicare+Choice, Medicare Advantage plans are alternatives to the original Medicare plan and are not the same thing as “supplemental insurance” (more about this later).
+Medicare Advantage plans are alternatives to the original Medicare plan and are not the same thing as “supplemental insurance” (more about this later).
 Sometimes called Part C or “MA plans,” these plans are run by private companies but are part of the Medicare program.

 Basically, Medicare pays an amount of money for your health care into these private Medicare Advantage plans every month.
 In return, these plans must provide all of your Part A and Part B benefits, and they must cover at least all of the medically necessary services that the original Medicare plan provides.